 But there are steps that maintain well-being and help everyone achieve wellness.
 These involve a balanced diet, regular exercise, enough sleep, a sense of self-worth, development of coping skills that promote resiliency, emotional awareness, and connections to family, friends and the community.

 Just as we check our blood pressure and get cancer screenings, it’s a good idea to take periodic stock of our emotional well-being.
 One recent study said everyone should get their mental health checked as often as they get a physical, and many doctors routinely screen for mental health, which typically include a series of questions about lifestyle, eating and drinking habits and mental wellness.
 But a checkup doesn’t necessarily require a special trip to the doctor.
 There are also online screening tools you can use.
 While conditions like depression are common (roughly 1 in 5 Americans have a mental health condition) they are extremely treatable.

-May is Mental Health Month was started 64 years ago by Mental Health America to raise awareness about mental health conditions and the importance of mental wellness for everyone.
-(Source: http://www.mentalhealthamerica.net/go/may)
+May is Mental Health Month was started in 1949 years ago by Mental Health America to raise awareness about mental health conditions and the importance of mental wellness for everyone.
+(Source: http://www.mentalhealthamerica.net/may)

 Mental Health Resources

 Dealing with anxiety and related disorders : understanding, coping, and prevention [print book]